eBPF-Research/eBPF-Attack/PoC.md

 # Universal Container Escape with eBPF

 ## Attack Requirements
 Enabling eBPF inside a contianer.
-This needs to run docker with the following flag:
+This needs to run docker with one of the following flag:
 - `--cap-add SYS_ADMIN`
 - `--privileged`
 - `-v /var/run/docker.sock:/var/run/docker.sock`